FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-07.md

 As for any other probability function, we can talk about percentiles of the performance probability function, including the median.
-The conditional throughput will be one such quantile value for a specifically chosen set of trials.
+The Conditional Throughput will be one such quantile value for a specifically chosen set of trials.

-Take a set of all full-length trials performed at the relevant lower bound, sorted by decreasing forwarding rate.
+Take a set of all full-length trials performed at the Relevant Lower Bound, sorted by decreasing trial forwarding rate.
 The sum of the durations of those trials may be less than the goal duration sum, or not.
-If it is less, add an imaginary trial result with zero forwarding rate, such that the new sum of durations is equal to the goal duration sum.
+If it is less, add an imaginary trial result with zero trial forwarding rate, such that the new sum of durations is equal to the goal duration sum.
 This is the set of trials to use.
 The q-value for the quantile
 is the goal exceed ratio.
-If the quantile touches two trials, the larger forwarding rate (from the trial result sorted earlier) is used.
+If the quantile touches two trials, the larger trial forwarding rate (from the trial result sorted earlier) is used.
-The resulting quantity is the conditional throughput of the goal in question.
+The resulting quantity is the Conditional Throughput of the goal in question.

 First example.
 For zero exceed ratio, when goal duration sum has been reached.
-The conditional throughput is the smallest forwarding rate among the trials.
+The Conditional Throughput is the smallest trial forwarding rate among the trials.

 Second example.
 For zero exceed ratio, when goal duration sum has not been reached yet.
-Due to the missing duration sum, the worst case may still happen, so the conditional throughput is zero.
+Due to the missing duration sum, the worst case may still happen, so the Conditional Throughput is zero.
-This is not reported to the user, as this load cannot become the relevant lower bound yet.
+This is not reported to the user, as this load cannot become the Relevant Lower Bound yet.

 Third example.
 Exceed ratio 50%, goal duration sum two seconds, one trial present with the duration of one second and zero loss.
-The imaginary trial is added with the duration of one second and zero forwarding rate.
+The imaginary trial is added with the duration of one second and zero trial forwarding rate.
-The median would touch both trials, so the conditional throughput is the forwarding rate of the one non-imaginary trial.
+The median would touch both trials, so the Conditional Throughput is the trial forwarding rate of the one non-imaginary trial.
 As that had zero loss, the value is equal to the offered load.

 Note that Appendix B does not take into account short trial results.

 ### Summary

-While the conditional throughput is a generalization of the forwarding rate, its definition is not an obvious one.
+While the Conditional Throughput is a generalization of the trial forwarding rate, its definition is not an obvious one.

-Other than the forwarding rate, the other source of intuition is the quantile in general, and the median the the recommended case.
+Other than the trial forwarding rate, the other source of intuition is the quantile in general, and the median the the recommended case.

-In future, different quantities may prove more useful, especially when applying to specific problems, but currently the conditional throughput is the recommended compromise, especially for repeatability and comparability reasons.
+In future, different quantities may prove more useful, especially when applying to specific problems, but currently the Conditional Throughput is the recommended compromise, especially for repeatability and comparability reasons.

 ## Single Trial Duration